gbThreepwood/CarelRead/README.md

 0x02 corresponds to ASCII `Start of text`

-The next two bytes are always 0x52 and 0x45, corresponding to ASCII R and E.
+The next two bytes are always 0x52 and 0x45, corresponding to ASCII R and E. (READ?)

 The following two bytes are always 0x30, corresponding to ASCII 0(zero).